True Stories: Confessions Of A Gay Man – Pride

 “Yeah, too wet to go outside,” responded my boyfriend.

 For the next half an hour, we made an excuse after an excuse as to why we should stay in the car.
-Even though curiosity ran through our minds of what was on the other side of the doors to the gay bar, our bodies remained fixed to seats while we continued peering at figures entering and exiting the bar.
+Even though curiosity ran through our minds about what was on the other side of the doors to the gay bar, our bodies remained fixed to our seats while we continued peering at figures entering and exiting the bar.

 “What if we bump into somebody in there who recognises us?” asked my boyfriend.
 “If there’s somebody in there from work, I could end up getting beaten up or sacked.”